kleinmann/dotfiles/README.md

 ## Prerequisites
-I assume you're on a Mac, currently with Mac OS X Mavericks (10.9).
+I assume you're on a Mac, currently with Mac OS X Yosemite (10.10).

 You need: